NanoComp/meep/doc/docs/Python_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 sim.display_fluxes(trans)  # print out the flux spectrum
 ```

-Note that we've outputted $\varepsilon$ at the beginning &mdash; this is always a good idea, to make sure the structure is what you think it is!
+Note that we've outputted $ε$ at the beginning &mdash; this is always a good idea, to make sure the structure is what you think it is!
 We have also outputted the $H_z$ field in a $y=0$ slice, every 0.4 time units (about ten times per period) while the source is on, to a single file with time as the second dimension, just as in [Tutorial/Basics](Basics).

 Finally, we specify all the command-line parameters with default values via [argparse](https://docs.python.org/3/library/argparse.html):